OribiaDev/Meii/README.md

 ## Description

-Meii also has an in-depth and simple anonymous confession system.
-It also has free logging and is very well-polished and has tons of commands to keep you entertained and keep your server safe.
+Meii has an in-depth and simple anonymous confession system with logging.
+It is very well-polished and has tons of commands to keep you entertained while keeping your server safe.

 ## Getting Started